lsst-tstn/tstn-019/helm.rst

    * - producers.name.env.replication
      - The number of replications available to the named producer
    * - producers.name.env.logLevel
      - This value determines the logging level for the named producer
+   * - namespace
+     - This is the namespace in which the producers will be placed

 .. [#] A given producer is given a name key that is used to identify that producer (e.g. auxtel).
 .. [#] The characters >- are used after the key so that the CSCs can be specified in a list

 ..
 NOTE:: The brokerIp, brokerPort and registryAddr of the env section are not
           overrideable in the producers.name.env section.
+The nexus3 of the image section is not overrideable in the producers.name.image section.
           Control of those items is on a site basis.
 All producers at a given site will always use the same information.

 CSC Chart
 ---------